Learning Causally Predictable Outcomes from Psychiatric Longitudinal Data: Supplementary Materials

 We can formalize the relaxation by modifying the consistency and projected unconfoundedness assumptions in Section~\ref{sec:assump}.
 Let $\bm{T} = \{ T_1, \dots, T_p \}$.
-We update consistency as follows: \begin{enumerate}[leftmargin=*] \item \textbf{Consistency}: If a unit receives treatments $\bm{t}$, then the observed outcome at time $i$ coincides with the potential outcome under $\bm{t}$; that is, $\bm{Y}_i = \bm{Y}_i(\bm{t})$ when $\bm{T} = \bm{t}$. \end{enumerate} Here, we no longer require time-limited direct effects from treatments $T_j$ for all $j<p$ to all items in each $\bm{Y}_i$.
-However, it remains possible to find a weight vector $\alpha$ such that the weighted outcome exhibits time-limited direct effects because $\alpha$ is typically sparse:
+We update consistency as follows: \begin{enumerate}[leftmargin=*] \item \textbf{Consistency}: If a unit receives treatments $\bm{t}$, then the observed outcome at time $i$ coincides with the potential outcome under $\bm{t}$; that is, $\bm{Y}_i = \bm{Y}_i(\bm{t})$ when $\bm{T} = \bm{t}$. \end{enumerate} Here, we no longer require that time-limited direct effects from treatments $T_j$ (for all $j < p$) apply to every item in each $\bm{Y}_i$.
+Instead, there may exist a sparse weight vector $\alpha$ such that, for all $t_p$, the projected outcome satisfies $\bm{Y}_i(\bm{t})\alpha = \bm{Y}_i^*(t_p)$ for all treatment histories $\bm{t}$ with $T_p = t_p$.
+By construction, the projected outcome $\bm{Y}_i^*(t_p)$ is directly affected only by $T_p$; any influence of prior treatments ($T_j$ for $j < p$) on $\bm{Y}_i^*(t_p)$ is fully mediated by $T_p$.
+As a result, earlier treatments have no direct effect on $\bm{Y}_i^*(t_p)$ once $T_p$ is specified.
+We thus have the following in the factual data for the realized treatment history $\bm{T}$: